Lenyn Sosa Player Props: White Sox vs. Phillies

 Looking to place a prop bet on Lenyn Sosa?
 Check out what's available at BetMGM and sign up with this link!

-- Sosa hit .114 with a double, a home run and a walk.
+- Sosa has a double and a home run while hitting .174.

-- Sosa had a hit in three of 11 games last year, with multiple hits once.
+- Sosa has a base hit in four of seven games played this season (57.1%), but zero multi-hit games.

-- He homered once out of 11 games a year ago, going deep in 2.8% of his plate appearances.
+- He has hit a home run in one of seven games, and in 4.3% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.